ravenexp/conan2-rs/README.md

 ```

 The most commonly used `build_type` Conan setting will be defined automatically
-depending on the current Cargo build profile: Debug or Release.
+depending on the current Cargo build profile: `debug` or `release`.

 The Conan executable is assumed to be named `conan` unless
 the `CONAN` environment variable is set to override.